cdennis27/Note-Taker-Application/Readme.md

   ## Description

-  A notes database online that can be accessed by multiple devices at any place with internet connection, different users can add, modify or delete notes.
+  A notes application on the web, that can be accessed by multiple devices at any place with internet connection, different users can add, modify or delete notes.

   ## Table of Contents